 Jennifer gave me permission to accept my season while still walking with God through and out the other side.

 She didn’t offer pat answers.
 Rather, she helped me feel and accept my emotions.
-She showed me how to find God in every circumstance, even while in pain and depressed.
+She showed me how to find God in every circumstance, even while suffering pain and depression.

 Is there a book or blog or podcast that could comfort you and help you walk through this season?